openfrontier/ci/README.md

 # ci project

+# Deprecation warning
+Due to those technology changes on docker and k8s, using pure shell scripts to create a whole ci stack is no longer recommeded anymore.
+This project will not be maintained.

 ## Features
 * Continuous integration system base on other docker projects.
 * Create a Gerrit with PostgreSQL as backend and OpenLDAP as authentication server.